briansdenny/briandenny.net-dev/content/authors/admin/_index.md

 ## About Me

 Hello!
 My background in writing, editing, research, and teaching has opened many interesting doors for me, and I'm excited to continue writing my story as I apply my diverse skillset toward worthy endeavors.
+Poke around my site to learn more, and reach out via email or LinkedIn if you'd like to connect. 😃